White oil

-White oil is an insecticide spray used for controlling a wide range of insect pests in the garden.
+White oil is a grade of mineral oil used as an insecticide spray used for controlling a wide range of insect pests in the garden.
 The spray works by blocking the breathing pores of insects, causing suffocation and death.
 It is effective in the control of aphids, scale, mealybug, mites, citrus leafminer and other smooth skinned caterpillars.

-"White oil" is also an alternative name for mineral oil.
-Technical white oils are colourless oils derived from non-carcinogenic light base oils (LBOs) and are further refined (by hydrogenation or acid treatment) to achieve extremely low levels of aromatics, but they do not meet the stricter levels required by pharmacopeia monographs.

-Pharmaceutical white oils, by contrast, are derived from technical white oils, and then undergo a second-stage hydrogenation or acid treatment to achieve ultra-low aromatics and other impurities, in order to comply with the specifications set forth in international pharmacopeia monographs (for example for use in pharmaceutical, cosmetic or food-contact applications).

 Commercial organic pesticide

-White oil is sold commercially as a petroleum oil-based organic pesticide, in both a concentrate, and ready-to-use spray bottle or can.
+White oil is sold commercially as a petroleum-based organic pesticide in both a concentrate and ready-to-use spray bottle or can.

-The term "horticultural oil" may be used to differentiate this petroleum oil-based product from homemade products using vegetable oil.

-DIY recipe

-The quantities vary depending on the source, but a common concentrate typical mixture is 4 parts of vegetable oil (a non-mineral oil) to one part of liquid dish-washing soap/detergent (for washing by hand).
-It may be blended in a mixer or shaken by hand in a jar or bottle until homogeneous to be stored.

 Use

-Concentrates must be diluted before use at a ratio of 10–20 ml concentrate per litre of water and placed in a spray bottle or sprayer.
+Concentrates are diluted before use and placed in a spray bottle or sprayer.
 As with ready-to-use spray bottles or cans, the mixture is applied to all surfaces of a plant's leaves and stems.

-All sources note that white oil should not be applied when temperatures above 25–30°C are expected, as this may cause the plant to "burn".